- Phone Systems

 Your existing Telstra or Optus landline numbers can be ported on to the Hosted PBX system

-Most of our Hosted PBX services do not have a contract.
+Our Hosted PBX are no Contract Phone Systems.
+Most of our Hosted PBX services only have a month to month contract.
 The underlying Internet connection usually has a 12/24 or 36 month agreement.

 Not usually but there is a cost effective option to convert your existing system to use Virtual Phone lines called SIP trunks.
 This then allows you to remove your PSTN and ISDN lines.
 Hardware called an ATA (Analogue Telephone Adapter) is connected to your traditional phone system and this then allows you to make calls over SIP Trunks.